rglor/genome-scripts/transcriptomes/README.md

 TRINITY_DN100006_c0_g1_i2       TRINITY_DN100006_c0_g1  292     128.12  2.40    0.48    0.66    23.53
 ```

 We can now obtain a summary of how many genes are expressed at different normalized expression values.
 This is useful for determining how many transcripts are present at different frequencies and potentially determining how many of your transcripts are very lowly expressed and possibly erroneous.
-Note that the required function is part of the `Trinity` toolkit, but the folder its in does not automatically install in your path when you load `Trinity` explaining the explicit directory information below (if you don't do this or ad the `misc` folder in the `Trinity` `util` folder to your path you will get an error).
+Note that the required function is part of the `Trinity` toolkit, but the folder that this function is in is not included as part of your path when you add `Trinity` to your work environment on the cluster, which explains why I have used explicit directory infomration below (if you don't do this or ad the `misc` folder in the `Trinity` `util` folder to your path you will get an error).
 ```
 /tools/cluster/6.2/trinityrnaseq/2.2.0/util/misc/count_matrix_features_given_MIN_TPM_threshold.pl trans_counts.TPM.not_cross_norm > trans_matrix.TPM.not_cross_norm.counts_by_min_TPM